mackoctavian/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty creates empty file hello
-5-execute adds execute permission to hello file for the owner 6-multiple_permissions adds multiple permission to different users
+5-execute adds execute permission to hello file for the owner 6-multiple_permissions adds multiple permission to different users 7-everybody Adds execute permission to all users and group